Alan3058/alan3058.github.io/_posts/2018-04-19-How-to-create-github-blog.md

 4. install jekyll-paginate plugin
 > gem install jekyll-paginate

-5. Update the content of index.html file.
+5. Update the content of index.html file(show the pagination article).
 For example,as below
-* show the pagination article
 ```html

 <!-- the pagination article -->
 {% for post in paginator.posts %}
 <article>